Tencent/tencent-ml-images/README.md

 cd data
 ./tfrecord.sh
 ```
+Multiple tfrecords (named like `x.tfrecords`) will saved to `data/tfrecords/`.

 ### [Pretrain on ML-Images](#pretrain)
 [[back to top](#)]

+Before training, one should move the train and validation tfrecords to `data/ml-images/train` and `data/ml-images/val`, respectively.
+Then,
 ```
 ./example/train.sh
 ```
-Note that here we only provide the training code in the single node single GPU framework, while our actual training on ML-Images is based on an internal distributed training framework (not released yet).
+**Note**: Here we only provide the training code in the single node single GPU framework, while our actual training on ML-Images is based on an internal distributed training framework (not released yet).
 One could modify the training code to the distributed framework following [distributed tensorFlow](https://www.tensorflow.org/deploy/distributed).

 ### [Finetune on ImageNet](#finetune)
 [[back to top](#)]

-One should firstly download the ImageNet database, then prepare the tfrecord file using [tfrecord.sh](example/tfrecord.sh).
+One should firstly download the ImageNet (ILSVRC2012) database, then prepare the tfrecord file using [tfrecord.sh](example/tfrecord.sh).
 Then, you can finetune the ResNet-101 model on ImageNet as follows, with the checkpoint pre-trained on ML-Images.
 ```
 ./example/finetune.sh